Delmar School District

 Delmar School District is a school district headquartered in Delmar, Delaware.

 In 2009 the district had over 11 administrators.

 In 2015 David Ring, the previous superintendent, left for Baltimore due to proximity with family, and Charity Phillips became the new superintendent.

+History

+The Delaware General Assembly had, before 1919, incorporated Delmar School District 163 and Delmar School District 163 ½.
+Delmar School District 212 ½ merged into Delmar 163 on February 9, 1965.
+The combined district was reorganized as the Delmar School District on July 1, 1969.

 Schools

 The district operates secondary schools only, both in one building.